lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

  - 📺 Watch [understanding Terra (GCP service) costs](https://www.youtube.com/watch?v=SRVrzXHkZKU) - 27 minute video from the Broad
  - 📺 Watch [using Docker containers on Terra](https://www.youtube.com/watch?v=jv_HSFBYOJs) - 22 minute video from the Broad Institute
   - See [GATK Dictionary](https://software.broadinstitute.org/gatk/documentation/topic?name=dictionary) for definitions of key terms used in GATK docs
+  - 📘 Link to tutorial to learn how to [register a custom bioinformatics tool or workflow](https://docs.dockstore.org/docs/prereqs/) in Dockstore